-The Corporate Plan reflects our vision for delivering excellent public services to the people of Oxfordshire over period 2016-17 to 2019-20.
+The Corporate Plan reflects our vision for delivering excellent public services to the people of Oxfordshire to 2022.

 Political management system

 The political management system is based on the leader and Cabinet model with a separation between decision-making and scrutiny.
 A written constitution governs relationships between council, Cabinet and scrutiny.

 - Recommends budget and policy framework to the council

 - Makes all the key decisions

 - Does policy development work for the cabinet